Washington introduces new execs Martin Mayhew and Marty Hurney, as focus shifts to quarterback

 The priority now is finding Washington’s next quarterback.

-“I think the biggest thing is we got to make sure we find the right one,” Rivera said.
+“The biggest thing is we got to make sure we find the right one,” Rivera said.
 “That’s the key.
 Is it imperative to find him right now?
 No, not necessarily.
 We would love to.
 But as we go through this process, we’re going to exhaust all avenues.
 We’re going to take nice long looks at every option that we have out there that’s available to us and we’ll go with the one that we believe is the best for us going forward.”

 Washington tried to fill the job through a trade for Matthew Stafford, the former Detroit Lions quarterback Mayhew drafted in 2009.
 Although Washington made a competitive offer, according to a person with knowledge of the situation, the Los Angeles Rams won out with a package that included a third-round pick this year, two future first-round picks and quarterback Jared Goff.

 The Rams, who have playmakers on both offense and defense, gave up a haul to acquire the quarterback they wanted.
 Washington, however, may not have the same luxury.
-In addition to quarterback, it needs help at receiver, has to find help on the offensive line and could use depth in the secondary and at linebacker.
+In addition to quarterback, it needs help at receiver, on the offensive line and could use depth in the secondary and at linebacker.

 “That’s the struggle,” Rivera said.
 “That’s what you really, truly worry about.
 You may get what you want for the individual, but as Marty said, and it’s something we talked about a long time ago, is if you do have your franchise quarterback, can you protect him and do you have enough playmakers around him?
 I’d hate to go out and get a franchise quarterback, or have a franchise quarterback, and not have enough tools in place to make him efficient.”